Pumpkin Protein Pancakes

 - The perfect texture.
 Thick, fluffy, and pillowy, like all good pancakes should be.

-Ingredients needed
+Key Ingredients

 - Rolled oats.
-AKA old fashioned oats.
+AKA old-fashioned oats.
 These will be blended to a flour-like consistency.
 If you have oat flour on hand, you’re one step ahead!

-How to make pumpkin protein pancakes
+How to make high protein pumpkin pancakes

 Step 1- Blend all the ingredients until a smooth batter remains.
 If the batter is too thin, add more oats.
 If it is too thick, add more milk.